UCLALibrary/ucla-aws-terraform-services/environments/prod-iiif/README.md

-# Production Environment
+# Test Environment
-* iiif.library.ucla.edu
+* test-iiif.library.ucla.edu

 ## Instructions
 This environment heavily utilizes modules to build AWS environments via Terraform.
 The only changes you should have to make are the following: